-Under our Outside Director Compensation Policy, each non-employee director, other than Dr. Agah, receives the cash and equity compensation for his or her services as a member of our Board, as described below.
+Under our Outside Director Compensation Policy, each non-employee director receives a cash and equity compensation for his or her services as a member of our Board, as described below.
 We also will continue to reimburse our non-employee directors for reasonable, customary, and documented travel expenses to meetings of our Board or its committees.